joelparkerhenderson/objectives-and-key-results/README.md

 "OKRs probably only make sense in terms of a complex system, so required reading should probably be Donella Meadows’ Thinking in Systems.
 In particular, you need to understand that for something to change often everything must change.
 People try to do these very tiny scoped OKRs and that's kind of risky.
 To get a complex system to change, often you just need to hold the output at some desired level, and allow the internals to reconfigure to provide that output.
 Nobody talks about OKR-induced organizational chaos, but ideally you should have one or two OKRs a year that really rearrange the entire system because they happened to be located at a bottleneck and they had to twist the system around until something else became the bottleneck."

+"OKRs inspire a conversation about how the company should really be spending its time and resources.
+What are the ultimate goals of what the business is doing?
+What is the real opportunity?
+How do we define success and how can we push success further?
+What's the dream by investing in these various initiatives?
+Once you are leading an organization, it behooves you to take this type of planning seriously and spend some time trying to answer these questions at some cadence (once or twice a year at least) to solidify the high level goals - even if there is constantly the risk of these OKRs getting trampled by the realities of the business."

+"One of the main benefits of OKRs imo is helping each person understand where they fit into the big objective.
+Many people comment about their desire for ownership of their work.
+OKRs can play a role in describing a persons ownership."

+"Getting clarity about goals across a big organization where every single person has a different conception of the problems it faces is Very Hard.
+I don't know if OKRs are the right answer, but the right answer will definitely reflect the Very Hard nature of the problem it's trying to solve.
+Probably the most any methodology can do here is trick you into asking the right questions."

+"I have found that KPIs are a useful addition to an OKR framework.
+Objectives are usually big and ambitious, but need to be pinned down using Key Results.
+Key Results are the definition of success for an Objective.
+However, it’s often the case that there are many ‘numbers’ that affect the Key Results.
+In advance it is very difficult to know which combination of such metrics is the right one to target.
+In many cases these metrics can’t be hard coded into a KR, as the sweet spot for the business is unknown - and ultimately we don’t care which combination brings us to hit our KR.
+So KPIs allow us to play with the next layer down from KRs, setting and revising targets for the constituent numbers that ultimately drive a KR."

 ### Cons